jundalisay/superb/content/en/research/mao/quotations/chapter-11.md

 must not assume that everything they themselves understand is understood by the masses.
 Whether the masses understand it and are ready to take action can be discovered only by going into their midst and making investigations.
 If we do so, we can avoid commandism.

 Tailism in any type of work is also wrong, because in falling below the level of political consciousness of the masses and violating the principle of leading the masses forward it reflects the disease of dilatoriness.

 Our comrades must not assume that the masses have no understanding of what they themselves do not yet understand.
 It often happens that the masses outstrip us and are eager to advance a step and that nevertheless our comrades fail to act as leaders of the masses and tail behind certain backward elements, reflecting their views and, moreover, mistaking them for those of the broad masses.

+{{< cite >}}
 "On Coalition Government" (April 24, 1945), Selected Works, Vol. III, p.
 316.*
+{{< /cite >}}

 Take the ideas of the masses and concentrate them, then go to the masses, persevere in the ideas and carry them through, so as to form correct ideas of leadership - such is the basic method of leadership.

+{{< cite >}}
-"Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. III, p.
+"Some Questions Concerning Methods of Leadership" (June 1, 1943), Selected Works, Vol. 3, p.
 120.
+{{< /cite >}}

 In all the practical work of our Party, all correct leadership is necessarily"from the  masses, to the masses".
-This means: take the ideas of the masses
-(scattered and unsystematic ideas) and concentrate them (through study turn them into concentrated and systematic ideas), then go to the masses and propagate and explain these ideas until the masses embrace them as their own, hold fast to them and translate them into action, and test the correctness of these ideas in such action.
+This means: take the ideas of the masses (scattered and unsystematic ideas) and concentrate them (through study turn them into concentrated and systematic ideas), then go to the masses and propagate and explain these ideas until the masses embrace them as their own, hold fast to them and translate them into action, and test the correctness of these ideas in such action.

 Then once again concentrate ideas from the masses and once again go to the masses so that the ideas are persevered in and carried through.
 And so on, over and over again in an endless spiral, with the ideas becoming more correct, more vital and richer each time.
-Such is the Marxist theory of knowledge.
+Such is the
+Marxist theory of knowledge.
 Ibid., p.
 119.